-- 1. Install Raspbian OS on the Raspberry Pi to act as the marquee (referred to as Marquee from now on). - 1.
-Set this up with a static IP to make things easier. - 2.
+- 1. If you don't already have a marquee repository, start downloading the sample pack here. - 2.
+Install Raspbian OS on the Raspberry Pi to act as the marquee (referred to as Marquee from now on). - 1.
+Set this up with a static IP to make things easier. - 3.
 On the Marquee run the following: